Connect to a virtual network in internal mode using Azure API Management

 Access on default host names

-To access these API Management service endpoints, you can create a virtual machine in a subnet connected to the virtual network in which API Management is deployed.
-Assuming the internal virtual IP address for your service is 10.1.0.5, you can map the hosts file, %SystemDrive%\drivers\etc\hosts, as follows:
+To access these API Management service endpoints, you can create a virtual machine in a subnet connected to the VNET in which API Management is deployed.
+Assuming the internal virtual IP address for your service is 10.1.0.5, you can map the hosts file as follows.
+On Windows, this file is at

 Access on custom domain names

-Then you can create records in your DNS server to access the endpoints that are only accessible from within your virtual network.
+Create records in your DNS server to access the endpoints accessible from within your VNET.